-Once outside the refrigerator this product may be stored in its original packaging at room temperature, 15 – 30°C (59 – 86°F), for up to 7 days prior to administration.
-Discard SUBLOCADE if left at room temperature for longer than 7 days.
+Once outside the refrigerator this product may be stored in its original packaging at room temperature, 15°C to 30°C (59°F to 86°F), for up to 12 weeks prior to administration.
+Discard SUBLOCADE if left at room temperature for longer than 12 weeks.

 SUBLOCADE is a Schedule III drug product.
 Handle with adequate security and accountability.
 After administration, syringes should be properly disposed, per facility procedure for a Schedule III drug product, and per applicable federal, state, and local regulations.

 Advise the patient to read the FDA-approved patient labeling (Medication Guide).